lyndachiwetelu/lyndachiwetelu/README.md

 Welcome to my Github Page.

 ### Who am I?
-I'm Lynda, a software engineer currently working as a Software developer in Freiburg, Germany.
+I'm Lynda, and I am currently working as a Software developer in Freiburg, Germany.

 ### What are my interests?
 Programming (obviously), philosophy, psychology, literature etc.